|Nutritional Guidelines (per serving)|

 Because it depends so heavily on maple syrup for both structure and flavor, it is vital that you use real maple syrup to make these confections.
 Using “maple-flavored” pancake or table syrup won’t work.
 The recipe will be best with the strong taste of Grade B Maple Syrup, but Grade A is also fine to use.

 The traditional shape of this candy is a maple leaf (you can find molds online), but this candy does not necessarily have to be molded.
 If you prefer, you can pour the mixture onto a cookie sheet or pan lined with foil, and then cut it into squares once it's set.

-- 2 cups maple syrup (real, not imitation)
+- 2 cups maple syrup

 - 1 tablespoon butter

-- Pour the syrup into a medium, heavy-bottomed saucepan, place it over medium heat, and bring it to a boil.
+Pour the syrup into a medium heavy-bottomed saucepan, place it over medium heat, and bring it to a boil.
 The syrup will bubble up quite a bit, so make sure that you have a saucepan large enough so that it will not easily boil over the top.

-- Insert a candy thermometer and add the butter to the syrup, stirring until the butter is fully melted and incorporated.
+Insert a candy thermometer and add the butter to the syrup, stirring until the butter is fully melted and incorporated.

-- Allow to cool for 2 to 3 minutes, then stir the candy vigorously with a wooden spoon until it thickens, lightens in color, and turns opaque, which should take about 3 to 5 minutes.
+Allow to cool for 2 to 3 minutes, then stir the candy vigorously with a wooden spoon until it thickens, lightens in color, and turns opaque, which should take about 3 to 5 minutes.
 Stop stirring once it reaches this point because if you continue to stir, it will start to set in the pan and be difficult to pour into the molds.

-- Working quickly, spoon the candy into the candy molds and smooth the tops with a small offset spatula.
+Working quickly, spoon the candy into the candy molds and smooth the tops with a small offset spatula.

-- Once the candy is poured, it will start to set quickly.
-Let it sit at room temperature for about 10 minutes, and then it should be ready to pop out of the molds.
+Once the candy is poured, it will start to set quickly.
+Let it sit at room temperature for about 10 minutes and it should be ready to pop out of the molds.